Grant Fuhst

 Rose

 It burns.
-My thoughts are burning.
-My skin feels punctured and shredded.
-The Rocoto peppers crumble in my hands as I wash my face with their rusty skin.
-I can feel my flesh ignite.
+That's all I can think about is the burning.
+My skin feels like someone has punctured it with an awl until I am shredded.
+I feel like my face is not my own.
+The rocoto peppers melt in my hands as I wash my face with their red skin.
+I can feel my flesh start to glow.
 I shake my head so that the pain spreads evenly like seeds in a pan.
-The pain feels better on my face than the all the men’s eyes.
-There are so many that follow me.
-It doesn't matter the age of the eyes.
-I can feel them covering me like a potato sack.
-I wash my face in the fire of these chilis so that I’ll be too ugly to covet.
+The pain feels better on my face than the eyes.
+There are so many eyes that follow me whenever I walk wherever they are.
+It doesn't matter the age of the eyes, I can feel them covering me like a potato sack.
+I wash my face in the fire of this chili so that I might not be what they seem to covet so dearly.
 There are no motors in our town, but I can hear them churning inside of the men.
-I hear their ignitions.
+I hear the ignition.
 Their lights find me again and again.
-They spot me from across the plaza to the bakery or the butcher's, even from the other side of the confessional screen.
+From across the plaza to the bakery or the butcher's, even from the other side of the confessional.
 I want to destroy my face.
 I do not care to be beautiful.
-One man caught me and took me to a dark place.
-I felt like I was at the bottom of a well.
-The bucket hit me again and again.
-I could feel it beat my small body.
-I could not fight it.
-The well was wet with my blood.
-He stole my promise.
+Only one face is beautiful, and it is his face that I focus on.
+There was one who caught me in his headlight and took me to a dark place that felt like I was at the bottom of a well.
+The bucket.
+It was as if the bucket was hitting me.
+I could feel it beat against my small body.
+Then I could not fight it.
+And then the well was wet with my blood.
+And he had stolen my promise.
 Who could I tell?
 I could not tell my parents.
 I could not speak to the Padre.
-For all I knew it was him.
-I did not see the man who stole me.
+For all I know it was him.
+Because I did not see the man who stole me.
 I did not see the man who beat me with the bucket.
 Only there was no bucket.
-There was no well.
+And there was no well.
 I was in a deep hole, but it was his body that beat me.
 He hurt me with his sin, and he gave me his sin.
 And now I have his sin inside of me.
 And so I am scraping off the beauty that I was cursed with by the devil himself.
-I was not meant to be his vessel.
-I was meant to pour not be filled.
-And I would spend days trying to empty him from me.
+Because I know that I was meant to be a vessel.
+I was meant to pour and not to be filled.
+And I would spend my days trying to empty him from me.
+I would spend that summer trying to reclaim myself.

-Even though he used me like a bowl found on a kitchen table, he gave me something else.
-I cut it from me just as many girls had done in the cold dirty waters of the river at night.
-And when I came back to my home with my disfigured face and the dead space in my stomach, I took the dull knife from the kitchen counter and I hacked the hair from my head.
+Even though he used me as something you might find commonly on a kitchen table, he gave me something else.
+I cut it from me just as many others had done in the cold dirty waters of the river at night.
+And when I came back to my home with my disfigured violet face and the dead space in my stomach, I took the dull knife from the kitchen counter and I hacked the hair from my head.
 I filled the basin with water and looked at my reflection.
 I was a carrot.
 I was a bloody knee.
-I was not a girl.
+I was not the girl I was only a few months earlier when he threw me into that well of sin.
 He would not recognize me now.
 And the pain I felt in my face and on my head became the voiceless prayers that I sent into the universe.
-Prayers that I would send everyday for the rest of my life.
-And years later I would fashion a crown made from scraps of metal from my father's blacksmith shop.
-I wasn’t showing off my nobility.
-I filled the crown with spikes.
-They would burrow into my skull like the worms that make holes in the earth.
-And one day when I was much older, the spikes would not relent.
-There was no way to remove the crown from my head.
-They will have to wait until my death and hack it from my skull.
+Prayers that I would send that way everyday for the rest of my life.
+And years later I would fashion a crown made from the scraps at my father's blacksmith shop, but instead of showing off my nobility, I would fill the crown with spikes.
+They would burrow into me like the worms that make holes in the earth.
+And one day when I was much older, they would not relent, these spikes.
+There was no way to remove the crown from my living head.
+They will have to wait until my death and hack the crown from my body.
 This is my penitence.
-This is the price I pay for the sin I did not commit… and for sins I did.
+This is the price I pay for the sin I did not commit and for sin I did.
 My hands were always finding their way into the fire.
 I would burn them until they were useless.
 Until the sisters at the nunnery would have to pull them out and wrap them carefully in the leaves of the palm trees that grow everywhere around us.
 And when I was in the most pain, I would tell them the date of my death.
-It was foretold to me, and I would want the nuns to know so that they could clean my bed and give it to another believer.
-Bring another useless girl into this abbey so that should she be as infected with sin as I was she might find her own way out of the well we all get stuffed into as girls and women.
+It was foretold to me, and I would want them to know so that they could make my bed and give it to another.
+Bring another useless girl into this abby so that should she be as infected with sin as I was she might find her own ways to push herself into the well.

 Faustina

 I am a speck of dirt.
 I am ash.
-I am hiding in the corner of a hotel room waiting for the future maid to clean me.
+I am hiding in the corner of this nunnery that I must clean to earn a bed, waiting for the future maid to clean my dirt.
+My filth.
 I know rejection.
 I am dirty, and I am poor.
 I wear shabby clothes.
 I cannot afford better clothes.
 The people brush me aside.
 They put me in a dustbin and tell me to get better clothes.
 But when do the things that are new become the things that are old?
-And when do we stop coveting things?
+And when do we stop coveting these things?
 When do they get so dirty that we drop them into the dark corners of the world?

 Bernadette